 Scheduling Execution in PHP

-We often need to schedule execution of given business functionality in our applications.
+We often need to schedule the execution of given business functionality in our applications.

 The timing depends on what we want to achieve.
-It may be monthly executed invoices or notification sent after user was registered on the website.
+It may be monthly executed invoices or notifications sent after the user was registered on the website.

-This article assume basic knowledge about Commands and Events.
+This article assumes basic knowledge about Commands and Events.

 Scheduled Batch Job

-The most common approach are scheduled batch jobs.
+The most common approach is scheduled batch jobs.

-This is a process that rises at specific hour, in most of the cases executes big database Query, fetches large portion of data and execute related actions.
+This is a process that rises at a specific hour, in most of the cases executes big database Query, fetches a large portion of data and execute related actions.

 In PHP world Scheduled Batch Jobs are mostly implemented by Cron Jobs, that executes process at given time.